dtgibson/markdown-cv/README.md

 Hosted via Github Pages at [https://www.davidtgibsonesq.com](https://www.davidtgibsonesq.com).

 Forked from the markdown-cv project.
+I have modified some portions to better match my career experience as an attorney.
 For more details, see the [project page](http://elipapa.github.io/markdown-cv) by [Eliseo Papa](https://elipapa.github.io).

 ***